Agricultural output, price indices and income

 - Agricultural Labour Input Statistics (aact_ali)

-- Agricultural Labour Input Statistics - absolute figures (aact_ali01)
+- Agricultural Labour Input Statistics: absolute figures (1 000 annual work units) (aact_ali01)

 - Economic Accounts for Agriculture (aact_eaa)